March 16, 2017 / Blog / ilcorp

 In a memory care community, the staff is specially-trained in the support of residents with dementia and Alzheimer’s disease in a home-like setting.
 Structured activities and 24-hour support are provided to ensure the best quality of life for those suffering from memory issues.

 While some seniors may feel frustrated that they have become less independent than they’ve been in previous years, keeping an open mind to new possibilities is essential to improving overall quality of life.
-We invite you to discover a variety of senior housing options and senior care services at Immanuel Lutheran Communities in Northwest Montana, where residents enjoy a campus lifestyle with all the amenities.
+We invite you to discover a variety of senior housing options and senior care services at Immanuel Living in Northwest Montana, where residents enjoy a campus lifestyle with all the amenities.
 Contact us today for more information or to schedule a personal tour.